Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Introduction

-First we set up a general framework of coniveau spectral sequences in the homotopical/unstable setting, extending the framework from \cite{CHK}.
-This leads us to extend Grothendieck's definition of Cohen-Macaulay sheaves and their associated Cousin complexes to the non-abelian setting.
-We introduce an appropriate notion of being \emph{(homotopically) Cohen-Macaulay} for sheaves of groups on the Zariski site of a scheme $X$ (and also a Nisnevich variant) in \Cref{df:CM-non-ab}, and we draw out a kind of Cousin resolution to approximate the associated set of torsors (see \Cref{prop:htpy-CM}).
-We prove that any separated algebraic group scheme over a scheme $X$ regular in codimension less than $3$ is homotopically Cohen-Macaulay (\Cref{thm:alg-gp-CM}).
+First, we set up a general framework of coniveau spectral sequences in the homotopical/unstable setting, extending the setting from \cite{CHK}.
+This leads us to extend Grothendieck's definition of Cohen-Macaulay sheaves and the associated Cousin complexes to the non-abelian setting.
+We introduce an appropriate notion of being \emph{homotopy Cohen-Macaulay} for sheaves of groups on the Zariski site of a scheme $X$ (and also a weaker Nisnevich variant) in \Cref{df:CM-non-ab}, and we draw out a kind of Cousin resolution to approximate the associated set of torsors (see \Cref{prop:htpy-CM}).
+If the sheaf of groups is representable by a separated algebraic group scheme, we prove the following result (\Cref{thm:alg-gp-CM} in the main text). \begin{theorem} Let $X$ be a noetherian scheme which is regular in codimension less than $3$.
+Let $G$ be a separated algebraic group scheme over $X$, which we assume to be affine if $\dim(X)>1$.